Skip to main content

 curl -fsSL https://reploy.yadan.net/install.sh | sh

-# Create a staging workspace for the service.
+# Create a staging workspace for the demo.
 The default is reploy-staging/.

 # Run the blueprint-defined checks against staging.